Parsl/parslguts/elaborating.rst

 * join_app joining - emphasise this as being quite similar to dependency handling.

-TODO: mention bash_apps which are a similar elaboration, but happen inside the bash_app decorator: beyond the decorator, no part of Parsl has any notion of a "bash app"
+.. todo:: mention bash_apps which are a similar elaboration, but happen inside the bash_app decorator: beyond the decorator, no part of Parsl has any notion of a "bash app"

 Summarise by me pointing out that in my mind (not necessarily in the architecture of Parsl) that from a core perspective these are all quite similar, even though the user effects are all very different.
 Which is a nice way to have an abstraction.
 And maybe that's an interesting forwards architecture for Parsl one day...